thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

                 - Pod
       validate:
         failureAction: Enforce
-        message: "If a hostPath volume exists, it must not be set to `/var/run/docker.sock`."
+        message: 'If a hostPath volume exists, it must not be set to `/var/run/docker.sock`.'
         pattern:
           =(spec):
             =(volumes):
               - =(hostPath):
-                  path: "!/var/run/docker.sock"
+                  path: '!/var/run/docker.sock'
 ```

 This is read as "If a hostPath volume exists, then the path must not be equal to /var/run/docker.sock".
 In this sample, the object `spec.volumes.hostPath` is being checked, which is where the "If" evaluation ends.
 Similar to the conditional example above, the `path` key is a child to `hostPath` and therefore is the one being evaluated under the "then" check.